Gerban/AWS-Image-Classification-with-SageMaker/README.md

 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search:
 A multi-class image classification model was used to classify dog images with 133 classes.
-As a model a CNN (Resnet34) was used with added linear layers for transfer learning.
+As a model a CNN (Resnet34) was used with an added linear layer using transfer learning.

 For loss optimisation the Adam Optimiser was used and CrossEntropyLoss as a loss function.
-Other optimisers, such as AdamW, RMSprop and SGD as well as ADAgrad and ADADelta were also tested but Adam and AdamW performed better overall with limited computing resources in particular.
+Other optimisers, such as AdamW, RMSprop and SGD as well as ADAgrad and ADADelta were also tested but Adam and AdamW performed better overall whilst using available resources not above service account limit.
-More fully connected NN layers were also added initially and Resnet50 trialled but this lead to more memory challenges and only one basic layer was added to the pre-trained Resnet34 in the end.
+More fully connected NN layers were also added initially and Resnet50 trialled but this lead to more memory challenges.
+Initialising weights for the fully connected layers, e.g. by using Xavier, Normal or Kaiming distributions, was also introduced to counteract poor weight initialisation but the main challenge was compute resources.
+Therefore, only one basic layer was added to the pre-trained Resnet34 in the end.

 Tuned hyperparameters for final model based Adam Optimiser were:
 - epochs: 10